AppliedAcousticsChalmers/sound_field_analysis-py/README.rst

 Examples
 --------

-The following examples are available as Jupyter notebooks, either statically on `GitHub <examples/>`_ or interactively on `nbviewer <http://nbviewer.jupyter.org/github/AppliedAcousticsChalmers/sound_field_analysis-py/tree/master/examples/>`_.
+The following examples are available as `Jupyter`_ *Notebooks*, either statically on `GitHub <examples/>`_ or interactively on `nbviewer <http://nbviewer.jupyter.org/github/AppliedAcousticsChalmers/sound_field_analysis-py/tree/master/examples/>`_.
 You can of course also simply download the examples and run them locally!

 Exp1: Ideal plane wave